viadee/vPAV/docs/DataFlowChecker.md

 Data Flow Checker
 =================================
-The Data Flow Checker validates accesses of process variables against defined data flow rules.
+The Data Flow Checker evaluates DFVL rules and generates issues for rule violations.
+See xyz on how to define DFVL rules.

 ## Assumptions